turingschool/curriculum-site/module4/lessons/analyzing_tech_challenges.md

 ### Instructions
 You will be given a technical challenge and asked to analyze it in your breakout room.

-1. Understand: brainstorm edge cases & alternative inputs
+1. Understand: Brainstorm edge cases & alternative inputs
 2. Match: Identify the type of problem
 3. Break the problem down into small steps
 4. Plan: Write out some pseudo code